-Without love being central to your faith, your trajectory in office will be less than it could be otherwise.
+Without love as the center of your faith, your trajectory in office will be less than it could be otherwise.
 For you to be influential, your spouse, family members, and colleagues must know in their heart of hearts that, first and foremost, you are a loving person.
-Paul states in the opening portions of 1 Corinthians 13, without “love I am nothing.”
+Paul states in the opening portions of 1 Corinthians 13, without love I am nothing.
 What then are the defining aspects of love that both you and I need to be continually working on and growing in?
 This study will take a close look at this element to consider.

 Contextually, chapter 13 of 1 Corinthians is sandwiched between two chapters of instruction by Paul to the Church at Corinth whose members, in their carnality, emphasized the practicing of certain spiritual gifts above the practicing of Christian love.
 Paul instructs them that love is preeminent.
 Again, charity, or love is what ties people together.

-Of special note are the love-defining verbs that follow under the second outline point: “The Elements of Love.”
+Of special note are the love-defining verbs from verses 4-7 that follow under the second outline point: “The Elements of Love.”
 All 15 are in the present continuous tense “denoting actions and attitudes which have become habitual, ingrained gradually by constant repetition.”1 Born from this, and worthy of saying again:

 These defining characteristics of love are worthy of constant review and practice, especially with our spouses, family members, office staff, and professional colleagues; after all, love is what ties us together and sustains our relationships.